olivia760/olivia-nayamba-daily-reports/README.md

 # olivia14-aims_dailyreports
-This repository stores my daily reports for Python
+This repository started on the 22nd of september at AIMS, for a python class